-We at v-dog were shocked to read this FDA article explaining that Pentobarbital, a drug used to euthenize animals, has been found in many major pet foods (such as Purina, ProPlan, Hills).
-Although the FDA stated, "Presently, it is assumed that the pentobarbital residues are entering pet foods from euthanized, rendered cattle or even horses," pentobarbital is used to euthenize dogs and cats, so many suspect there are rendered dog and cat remains in those kibbles as well.
+We at v-dog were shocked to read this FDA article explaining that pentobarbital, a drug used to euthanize animals, has been found in many major pet foods (such as Purina, ProPlan, Hills).
+Although the FDA stated, "Presently, it is assumed that the pentobarbital residues are entering pet foods from euthanized, rendered cattle or even horses," pentobarbital is used to euthanize dogs and cats, so many suspect there are rendered dog and cat remains in those kibbles as well.
 Not only is this an issue from an ethical standpoint, but who really wants their dogs consuming a harmful drug, even if it's only trace amounts?

 Check out this video from Bite Size Vegan for the run down on what is commonly found in major brand pet foods and what she feeds her bulldog Ooby.

 The good news?
 It is becoming more well-known that you can feed your furry companion a plant-based, vegan diet with no artificial anything, fillers, corn, soy, wheat or gluten with no animals harmed to produce the kibble.
 A vegan diet for dogs is the ultimate healthy, sustainable and cruelty-free diet.
 Many dogs have also seen huge success in getting rid of their allergies when switching to a vegan diet.